jtjacques/mturk-manage/README.md

 ## Change Log

 ### 2019-12-06
-* Fixed typo in one-off payment task
+* Fixed typo in one-off payment task.
+* Added `onbeforeunload` exit check.
+* Updated URL and license for Reload icon.
+* Updated copyright dates.
 * Updated jQuery to 3.4.1 (was 3.3.1)
 * Updated AlaSQL to 0.5.1 (was 0.4.5)
 * Updated AWS SDK to 2.585.0 (was 2.224.1)